mgrybyk/node-tunnel/README.md

 ## node-tunnel

-nodejs implemention for port forwardning.
+> NodeJS port forwarding implementation

 Allows you to open to forward any custom port (rdp, ssh, proxies, whatever) from machine in some private network (with no public ip) to another machine anywhere else through some server with public ip.

 ![](https://github.com/mgrybyk/node-tunnel/blob/images-only/imgs/client-server-agent.png?raw=true)

-0. have latest nodejs (8+) and npm
+1. have latest nodejs (8+) and npm
-1. clone repo
+2. clone repo
-2. npm i
+3. npm i

-**WARN: data is NOT encrpyted at the moment, except service messages!**
+**WARN: data is NOT encrypted at the moment, except service messages!**

 ### server